-This sculpture of the Roman Emperor Hadrian (born AD 76, died AD 138), was probably inspired by an original antique bust now in the Capitoline Museum in Rome.
-From AD 117 to his death, Hadrian ruled an empire that stretched from Scotland to the Sahara.
-The presence of a full beard on this bust makes it easier to identify as Hadrian.
-He was the first Roman Emperor to wear a full beard.
+This sculpture of the Roman Emperor Hadrian (born 76 CE, died 138 CE), was probably inspired by an original antique bust now in the Capitoline Museum in Rome.
+From 117 CE to his death, Hadrian ruled an empire that stretched from Scotland to the Sahara.
+The presence of a full beard on this bust makes it easier to identify as Hadrian as he was the first Roman Emperor to wear such a beard.
 It is thought that this was a mark of his devotion to Greek art and culture.
-The breastplate that he wears has lions heads on the shoulders.
+The breastplate that he wears has lions' heads on the shoulders.
 Lions are often used as a symbol of strength.
-Hadrian married Vibia Sabina in about AD 100.
+Hadrian married Vibia Sabina in about 100 CE.
 However, we know from ancient sources that he also had several relationships with other men.
-Hadrian spent much of the early years as Emperor touring his vast empire.
-It was during these travels that he met the beautiful youth, Antinous and became enamored with him.
-Antinous became his beloved and accompanied him on his travels.
-Hadrian visited Egypt in AD 130, along with both his wife and Antinous, and embarked on a voyage up the River Nile.
-On 24 October Antinous drowned in the river.
-It lead to a public outpouring of grief on the part of Hadrian.
+Hadrian spent much of his early years as Emperor touring his vast empire.
+It was during these travels that he met the beautiful youth, Antinous, and became enamored of him.
+Antinous became his beloved and accompanied Hadrian on his travels.
+Hadrian visited Egypt in 130 CE, with both his wife and Antinous, and embarked on a voyage up the River Nile.
+On 24 October Antinous drowned in the river, leading to a public outpouring of grief by Hadrian.